FIWARE/tutorials.NGSI-LD/docs/securing-access.md

 The primary concept is that both **Users** and **Applications** must first identify themselves using a standard OAuth2 Challenge-Response mechanism.
 Thereafter, a user is assigned a token which they append to every subsequent request.
-This token identifies the user, the application and the rights the user is able to exercise. **Keyrock** can then be used with other enablers can be used to limit and lock-down access.
+This token identifies the user, the application and the rights the user is able to exercise. **Keycloak** can then be used with other enablers can be used to limit and lock-down access.
 The details of the access flows are discussed below and in subsequent tutorials.